bitbar/test-samples/image-recognition/README.md

    * `dist/json/json.h`: corresponding header file for use in your project.
 It is equivalent to including json/json.h in non-amalgamated source.
 This header only depends on standard headers.
    * `dist/json/json-forwards.h`: header that provides forward declaration of all JsonCpp types.

-   You will also need the libjsoncpp.a library placed in your local lib directory:
+   You will also need to build and copy the libjsoncpp.a library to your local lib directory:
    ```
    mkdir build
    cd build